-Graduates of the program acquire the skills necessary to develop quantitative and qualitative methodologies necessary for the study of biochemical processes that occur at the cellular and subcellular levels.
-These include the elucidation of biochemical transformations and interactions using techniques such as protein engineering, and a broad array of supportive spectroscopic techniques including mass spectrometry and NMR.
+Students acquire the skills necessary to develop quantitative and qualitative methodologies necessary for the study of biochemical processes that occur at the cellular and subcellular levels.
+These include elucidation of biochemical transformations and interactions using techniques such as protein engineering, and a broad array of supportive spectroscopic techniques including mass spectrometry and NMR.

-One major area of research interest is the role of biotransformation processes in the toxification and detoxification of drugs and environmental contaminants.
-A second area of interest is the determination of protein and small ligand structure and function using, NMR, mass spectroscopy, and other biophysical techniques.
-Issues of biomedical importance include elucidation of mechanisms of drug-induced cell toxicity, drug-drug and drug-herbal interactions, identification of enzyme attributes that dictate substrate specificity and catalytic mechanism, pharmacogenetics, proteomics and mechanisms of viral assembly.
+One major area of research is the role of biotransformation processes in toxification and detoxification of drugs and environmental contaminants.
+A second area is the determination of protein and small ligand structure and function using NMR, mass spectroscopy, and other biophysical techniques.
+Issues of biomedical importance include elucidation of mechanisms of drug-induced cell toxicity, drug-drug and drug-herbal interactions, identification of enzyme attributes that dictate substrate specificity and catalytic mechanism, pharmacogenetics, proteomics, and mechanisms of viral assembly.

 Graduate ProgramGraduate Program Coordinator